Inspiration

 Explore Traditional Villages

-Bhutanese villages are safe, scenic, and welcoming, making them ideal for family travel.
-Step into a slower-paced way of life where open spaces, friendly locals, and hands-on learning await.
+Bhutanese villages are safe, scenic, and welcoming, ideal for slowing down and giving kids a genuine sense of local life through temple visits and hands-on activities.

 • Paro Taktsang (Tiger's Nest Monastery)